Ecodev/gims/docs/content/filter.rst

     :alt: edit a filter

-If you wish to change the color of the filter used in the graph, click on the color selection icon.
-If changes have been performed and you want to keep them, don't forget to click on the blue :guilabel:`Save` button.
+If you wish to change the color of the filter used in the graph, click on the Color icon.
+The same applies for the background color which is used for table headers.
+If changes have been performed and you want to keep them, don't forget to click on the blue :guilabel:`Save` button at the top !

 .. image:: img/filters3.png
     :width: 100%